tokuhirom/capjoy/README.md

 ## Description

-This is a simple CLI application, that captures image, video(Not implemented), audio from your Mac.
+This is a simple CLI application, that captures image, video, audio from your Mac.

 ## Use case

 - Record the mic audio to a file
-- Record the screen as a video(Not implemented)
+- Record the screen as a video
 - Capture the screen as an image
 - Record the audio from the applications and mic.
 And mix it.